mohanmca/cassandra_playground/Cassandra_Administration.md

 * We can have different RF for each DC
 * Country specific replication can be controlled at the keyspace level
 * Remote Co-ordinator would act as a local-cordinator to replicate data within remote DC

+## Consistency

+* Cassandra is AP System and Consistency is tunable

 ## Consistency in CQL